mr2raccoon/caactus/README.md

 5. Under "Segmentation Image", add the data_Multicut Segmentation.h5 files from 3_multicut folder.

 6. Define your cell types plus an additional category for "not-usable" objects, e.g. cell debris and cut-off objects on the side of the images.
+Please note: default settings for the cell names in caactus are `resting`, `swollen`, `germling`, `hyphae`, `notusable` (and `mycelium` for EUCAST steps).
+You are welcome to change the names.
+Make sure to also change the names in the caactus GUI when performing analysis steps below.

 7. Annotate the edges by clicking on the edges between cells.